signal18/replication-manager/README.md

 All the options above are settable in a configuration file that must be located in `/etc/replication-manager/config.toml`.
 Check `etc/config.toml.sample` in the repository for syntax examples.

-> It is strongly advice to create a dedicated user for the management user !
+> It is strongly advised to create a dedicated user for the management user !
 Management user (given by the --user option) and Replication user (given by the --repluser option) need to be given privileges to the host from which `replication-manager` runs.
 Users with wildcards are accepted as well.

-The management user needs at least the following privileges: `SUPER`, `REPLICATION CLIENT`, `EVENT` and `RELOAD`
+The management user needs at least the following privileges: `SUPER`, `REPLICATION CLIENT`, `EVENT`, `RELOAD` and `PROCESS`

 The replication user needs the following privilege: `REPLICATION SLAVE`

 > Since replication-manager 1.1 a *[default]* section is required
-> It's best practice to split each managed cluster in his own section
+> It's a best practice to split each managed cluster in his own section

 Read and decide about changing route strategy via proxy usage or failover scripts.